matt-FFFFFF/golang-hack-beginner/docs/Welcome.md

 We ask that everyone participating in the hack to have completed the Golang tour: https://tour.golang.org/welcome/1]

+We have outlined some tools/software that you will need to complete the challenges.

 ## Pre-requisites

 1. Golang tour
 2. setup machine